Your Questions

 Emergency services for PPO and HMO: In the case of a life-threatening illness or injury, go to the nearest emergency facility right away.
 Emergency services are covered at your in-network benefit level for both PPO and HMO.
 Your responsibility for any additional charges will depend on your health plan and applicable law.
 Learn about surprise billing at bcbstx.com.

-If your PCP is with Amarillo Medical Specialists and leaves our networks on May 1, 2026, we can help you find a new PCP.
+If your PCP is with Amarillo Medical Specialists and left our networks on May 1, 2026, we can help you find a new PCP.

-• I have a Blue Cross and Blue Shield plan other than BCBSTX.
-Will I be impacted?
+I have a Blue Cross and Blue Shield plan other than BCBSTX.
+Am I impacted?

 This negotiation may affect Blue Cross and Blue Shield members with plans in other states who access Amarillo Medical Specialists.
 Call the number on your member ID card to review your plan’s coverage or for help finding in-network options.